 For a workout to be effective long term, it must have at least two qualities.
 It must 1.
 Be intense enough to produce results and 2.
 Must be something one will actually do.
 For instance, if you want to lose 20 pounds but you hate to run it might not be the best idea to sign up for that marathon.
 While goal setting is a great motivator and can be a way to lose weight, if it’s an activity that you hate the goal is less likely to be met.

 So does training with me mean you have to work out on a pole?
 Absolutely not.
 The pole is a vehicle just like any other training equipment (think treadmill, or step machine but a lot more fun) on the market.
 As a trainer my job is to find an activity you can live with that is intense enough to help you reach your fitness goals.
-What if you hate every form of exercise that exists?
-That's when it's time to double down on your goal setting and figure out which mode of fitness will help meet those goals.
-With my years of experience in many different areas of fitness I can help you get through your chosen program as effectively and safely as possible.
+I can help you get the body you have always wanted whatever vehicle we use.